tillkuhn/rubin/README.md

 ## Introduction

-rubin is basically just thin wrapper around [Confluent's  REST Proxy API (v3)](https://docs.confluent.io/platform/current/kafka-rest/api.html#records-v3) that makes it easy to produce event records for an existing Kafka Topic, written in Go and using just plain http communication.
+*rubin* is basically a thin wrapper around [Confluent's  REST Proxy API (v3)](https://docs.confluent.io/platform/current/kafka-rest/api.html#records-v3) that makes it easy to produce event records for an existing Kafka Topic.
+It's written in Go and uses just plain http communication, a couple of environment variables and CLI switches.

 ## Why the funky name?